pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Some adjustments move the boundaries of the scope based on pattern matches inside a node’s text, like in the example above.
 Others may move the boundaries based on a _node position descriptor_ — a string like `lastChild.startPosition` that points to a specific position in a tree relative to another node — so they can wrap a single scope around two or three adjacent sibling nodes.

-There’s only one catch: adjustments can only _narrow_ the range of a capture, not expand it.
-That’s important because Pulsar depends on tree-sitter to tell it when certain regions of the buffer are affected by edits and need to be re-highlighted.
+There’s only one catch: **adjustments can only _narrow_ the range of a capture, not expand it**.
+That’s important because Pulsar depends on Tree-sitter to tell it when certain regions of the buffer are affected by edits and need to be re-highlighted.
 That system won’t work correctly if a capture that starts and ends on row 1 can stretch itself to add a scope to something on row 100.

 Consult the `ScopeResolver` API documentation for a full list.